VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 • The injection is brief and typically well tolerated

-• Post-treatment instructions and warning signs are reviewed clearly
+• Post-treatment instructions are reviewed clearly

 Aftercare and safety